A brief outlook on The Indian textile industry

 read more:

-The remaining half of the industry is very much organized and highly important in capital-intensive production processes.
+The remaining half of the industry is organized and highly important in capital-intensive production processes.
 The sector depends on sophisticated mills by which technologically superior machines are utilized for the mass production of textile products.

 Further Classification of the Indian Textile Industry